jphapppy/BSE_Template_Portfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/KwafafNAArw?si=tgGg_9rC-52swaLf" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 I transitioned from openCV to tensorFlow so I could get videos.
 The frame rate is low, but the dectection is okay.
 The amount of commands I had to input into the terminal was a suprise.
 Last milestone, I couldn't see exactly what the camera was seeing, but now I can see everything the camera is seeing thanks to tensorFlow.
+The camera is able to detect computer keyboards, mouses, and items tensorFlow knows.
+The text to speech works well, but its voice sounds choppy, so I may want to get a better one.
+I want to put a longer cable for more mobility as well.
 I now need to put the camera on the glasses.

 # First Milestone

 <iframe width="560" height="315" src="https://www.youtube.com/embed/eIhywB4pccY?si=DQWUQpK5KKYoSYFi" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 This is the first milestone for my smart glasses project, which is setting up the raspberry pi.
 This was not much of a challenge but it look a long time to download all the apps I needed for the raspberry pi and downloading the software for the pi.
 All waiting aside, now it works well.
+I can only take one picture at a time using openCV, but this the first step at using the camera.

 # Starter Project : Jitterbug